-6.2 Detection Methodology
+5.2 Detection Methodology

 As part of the Application, the Applicant is required to confirm that there is detection methodology for the GM food.
 For soybean line DAS-68416-4, there is methodology involving the use of the polymerase chain reaction for DNA detection.
 Additionally, the Applicant has developed immunoassay technology for detection of the AAD-12 protein.
-A description of this technology has been supplied to FSANZ but is Confidential Commercial Information.
+A description of this technology has been supplied to FSANZ but is Confidential Commercial Information (refer to Section 8.1.2.1).
 Because of the technology involved, these detection methods are likely to be restricted to specialist laboratories.

-7. Impact Analysis
+6. Impact Analysis